shmuelgb/shmuelgb/README.md

 <h2 align='center'> I'm a  Software Developer @ Wix.com</h2>

 ### About Me
-I'm a full-stack web developer, experienced in Vanilla Javascript, React, Node and MongoDB.
-I've Been experimenting with Coding since the age of 11 (on pascal...), and have an outstanding passion for it.
-Also, I'm currently working as Tech Journalist at TGspot website.
+I'm a full-stack web developer, experienced in Vanilla Javascript, React, Node and MongoDB.<br />I've Been experimenting with Coding since the age of 11 (on pascal...), and have an outstanding passion for it.
+Also, I'm currently working as Tech Journalist at TGspot website.<br />
-Please visit my LinkedIn profile: [Here](https://www.linkedin.com/in/shmuel-gabai-5ab380b4/).
+Please visit my LinkedIn profile: [Here](https://www.linkedin.com/in/shmuel-gabai-5ab380b4/).<br />
-And my new articles about Tech news [Here](https://www.tgspot.co.il/author/shmuelgb/).
+And my new articles about Tech news [Here](https://www.tgspot.co.il/author/shmuelgb/).<br />

 <!--
 **shmuelgb/shmuelgb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.